Annual tuition fees

 For example you follow a Bridging Programme, you pay by your self, you have a non-Dutch diploma and pay for services

-For your bank transfer you need to use the payment details below.
-Always mention your 7-digit TU Delft student number and your surname, followed by ‘Full Payment’ in the specification.
+Please use the payment details below.
+Always mention your 7-digit TU Delft student number and your surname

 Bank Account holder/beneficiary ABN AMRO Bank